fyne-io/developer.fyne.io/tutorial/extending-widgets.md

 }
 ```

-We can also extend a widget and its renderer, allowing you to override its
+## Extending a Widget Renderer

-default appearance.
-For instance if we want to override the default background
+We can also extend a widget renderer, allowing you to override its default
-colour of the Entry widget, we first have to extend the Entry base widget
+appearance.
+For instance if we want to override the default background colour
-as follows.
+of the Entry widget, we first have to extend the Entry widget as follows.

 ```go
 // create an extended Entry widget